chanzuckerberg/cryoet-data-portal/docs/python-api.md

 ## Data Model

-The data model for the Python API client and the GraphQL API are identical.
-The Python API client is primarily a GraphQL client that interacts with our GraphQL API endpoint.
+To facilitate programmatic use of the CryoET Data Portal, we have a Python API client and a GraphQL API, which share a data model.
 If you prefer to query our API endpoint directly, it is available at [https://graphql.cryoetdataportal.cziscience.com/v1/graphql](https://graphql.cryoetdataportal.cziscience.com/v1/graphql).
+Note that names are in snake case in the Python API client, and in camel case in the GraphQL API.

 A simplified diagram of the data model is below: